Our Team

 Poonam Singh comes from a family that has always planned vacations, holidays, and weekends around what to eat next and where.
 After exploring the world and setting up her home kitchens from Tanzania to New York, she now lives in her hometown of San Francisco, where both the amazing produce and community focus on food equity make her feel lucky every day.
 A longtime 18 Reasons volunteer, in her day job she works as a corporate lawyer advising on public company governance, M&A, U.S. securities law and corporate finance.
 She holds a B.A. in Religious Studies and a J.D. from New York University and an M.A. in Religion from King’s College London.

-Calvin Tsay has always been at home in the kitchen, gathering inspiration from Julia Child and cooking meals for the family.
-With over twenty years of strategic planning, financial analysis, and operations management experience, he has served as a consultant at Booz Allen & Hamilton, director of strategic planning at Macy’s, and general manager at Joie de Vivre Hospitality.
+Calvin Tsay has always been at home in the kitchen, gathering inspiration from Julia Child and cooking meals for his family.
+He is a co-owner at the Bi-Rite Family of Businesses and has a background in strategic planning, financial analysis, and operations management.
+While he has called the Bay Area home for the past 40 years, he will always have a special place in his heart for a slice of NJ pizza.
 He has a BS and MBA from Stanford University and attended the Cordon Bleu in Paris where he learned that the key to any dish is to monter au beurre!

 Food has been a defining aspect of Wendy’s life since her essay on baking a Bon Appetit cover recipe got her into college.
 Since then, she’s worked with large companies, entrepreneurs, non-profits and public sector agencies on product development, business analysis, and strategy.
 Her passion lies with exploring the intersection of economic, social, and health benefits that come from more robust regional food networks and, more recently, in advancing novel, non-extractive avenues for underserved entrepreneurs (in food and elsewhere) to efficiently access capital.